Hikkaduwa attractions, what to see

 It is a small temple on the way to the mines of precious stones.
 Nothing special he is, but can look into it on the way to the mines.

-How to get there: the Museum is located about three kilometers to the North (towards Colombo) on the way from Galle road Hikkaduwa (the temple on the map).
+⇪ How to get there: the Museum is located about three kilometers to the North (in the direction of Colombo) on the way from Galle road Hikkaduwa (the temple on the map).

 The turtle farm (Turtle Hutchery, Turtle Farm)

 On the coast North and South of Hikkaduwa is a few nurseries or farms of sea turtles.
 The nearest farm, a small private, is just a few kilometers North of Hikkaduwa.
 More serious turtle farm is much farther to the North near the Beach.
 Another in the South in Unawatuna.

 On the farm in larger basins contain different species of turtles, and the farm tour is accompanied by a detailed and interesting story, however, is in English.
 And, whether you arrived with a group or you will be completely alone on the farm, you still very detailed about all will tell.
 Usually on farms also presents laying eggs of sea turtles.
 And in some places it is possible to release young turtles to the open sea, of course, for an additional fee.